Akuli/teek/docs/bind.rst

 +-----------------------------------------------------------------------+---------------------------+---------------------------------------+---------------------------------------+

 Note that ``%d`` is used for both ``detail`` and ``data`` in Tcl, depending on the type of the event.
-Pythotk uses that internally, but it doesn't keep track of the event types for you, so you need to do ``event.data(str)`` if you want the ``detail`` string.
+Teek uses that internally, but it doesn't keep track of the event types for you, so you need to do ``event.data(str)`` if you want the ``detail`` string.

 .. note::
-    If the value is not available, it's usually None, but the attributes whose pythotk type is ``str`` are ``'??'`` instead.
-The reason is that the Tcl substitution gets a ``??`` value for some reason in these cases, but ``'??'`` could be also a valid value of e.g. ``data``, so pythotk doesn't try to hide it.
+    If the value is not available, it's usually None, but the attributes whose teek type is ``str`` are ``'??'`` instead.
+The reason is that the Tcl substitution gets a ``??`` value for some reason in these cases, but ``'??'`` could be also a valid value of e.g. ``data``, so teek doesn't try to hide it.

-The "Tcl bind substitution" and "tkinter event attribute" columns are for porting Tcl code and tkinter code to pythotk.
-If you are writing a new program in pythotk, don't worry about them.
+The "Tcl bind substitution" and "tkinter event attribute" columns are for porting Tcl code and tkinter code to teek.
+If you are writing a new program in teek, don't worry about them.

 The bindings attribute
 ----------------------

-Pythotk uses :class:`.Callback` objects for most things that it runs for you.
+Teek uses :class:`.Callback` objects for most things that it runs for you.
 It also does that with bindings.

-.. attribute:: pythotk.Widget.bindings
+.. attribute:: teek.Widget.bindings

     A dictionary-like object of the widget's bindings with string keys and :class:`.Callback` values.